Table of Contents_

 Photography can be frustrating.
-At times, the moment is perfect, the lighting is fantastic, but when you get home to view the shots, you may find the pictures on your digital cameras are pink, blurry or simply not as perfect as desired.
+At times, the moment is perfect, and the lighting is fantastic, but when you get home to view the shots, you may find the pictures on your digital cameras are pink, blurry, or simply not as perfect as desired.
+This could be attributed to an exposure setting, especially if you’re a beginner at digital cameras.
 So why are my digital camera pictures blurry?
 Well, this is a common question that doesn’t have an easy answer.
 Don’t worry.
 We are here to help.

-Knowing why your digital camera pictures get corrupted is the first step to finding a long lasting solution.
+Knowing why your digital camera pictures get corrupted is the first step to finding a long-lasting solution.
 Notably, it is sometimes possible to get blurry photos even when the camera isn’t faulty and is in perfect working condition.
-The following are a few reasons:
+That’s why it’s important to choose the finest digital camera, so you don’t start with blurry photos.
+However, here are a few reasons:

 If you want to shoot a landscape, the image needs to have a considerable depth of field.
 Therefore a small aperture is advisable since it increases the size of the area focus.
 The problem here is, with a small aperture, the trade-off is a diffraction effect that makes fine detail begin to blur.